VarboxInternational/docs/file-uploads.md

 > The styles specified in the config file will apply to all uploaded images.
 Most likely, you'll want to generate different styles for different eloquent models that support images.
 > <br/>
-> To achieve that, please take a look at the [Eloquent Usage](#eloquent-usage) section.
+> To achieve that, please take a look at the [Model Usage](#model-usage) section.

-Let's say that besides the original and thumbnail, we also want to generate a `portrait` and a `landscape` version of the uploaded images.
+Let's say that besides the original and thumbnail, we also want to generate a "portrait" and a "landscape" version of the uploaded images.

 ```php
 'images' => [